Skip to main content

 After successfully installing yay we can install the system dependencies by using following command.

-yay -S gcc gcc-fortran openmp curl git python3 cmake ninja lapack openblas hdf5 plplot gnuplot doxygen gtk4 lua
+yay -S gcc gcc-fortran openmp curl git python3 cmake ninja lapack openblas hdf5 plplot gnuplot doxygen gtk4 lua go

 Step 2: Install easifem CLI